This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Regulation of combinations

 The Competition Act seeks to regulate ‘combinations’, including acquisitions, mergers or amalgamations of enterprises.
 Notifications of combinations are mandatory.
-Acquisitions of one or more enterprises by one or more persons, or mergers or amalgamations of enterprises, are combinations if they meet the jurisdictional thresholds based on assets and turnover.
+Acquisitions of one or more enterprises by one or more persons, or mergers or amalgamations of enterprises, are combinations if they meet the thresholds based on assets and turnover.
 The Competition Act prohibits enterprises from entering into combinations that cause or are likely to cause an appreciable adverse effect on competition within the relevant market in India.
 Various factors have been listed that the CCI has to take into account to determine whether a combination will or is likely to have an appreciable adverse impact on competition in India.

 Thresholds for parties having assets or turnover in India are different from parties that have assets or turnover within and outside India.
 The minimum threshold requirement for determining territorial nexus is assets worth 5 billion rupees in India or turnover worth 15 billion rupees in India from the combined entities.
-However, the government of India, through a recent notification, has enhanced (on the basis of the wholesale price index) the value of assets and turnover by 50 per cent, thereby enhancing the threshold for combinations.
+However, the government of India, through a notification dated 4 March 2011, has enhanced (on the basis of the wholesale price index) the value of assets and turnover by 50 per cent, thereby enhancing the threshold for combinations.
 By way of a separate notification, the government of India has exempted groups exercising less than 50 per cent of voting rights in other enterprises from the applicability of combination related provisions.
 Through yet another notification, the government has also exempted acquisition of control, shares, voting rights or assets over a target enterprise having assets of the value of not more than 2.5 billion rupees or turnover of not more than 7.5 billion rupees from the purview of provisions relating to combinations.
 These exemptions have been given for a period of five years.

 The CCI is required to give its decision on the transaction within 210 days, failing which the combination is deemed to be approved.
 However, as per the proposed Combination Regulations, the CCI is required to form a prima facie opinion as to the existence of appreciable adverse effect on competition within 30 days of receipt of the notice.
 Thus, the CCI will not be required to wait for the entire period of 210 days in a situation where, prima facie, it is of the view that a combination does not have an appreciable adverse effect on competition.
 The Combination Regulations also require the CCI to endeavour to pass a final order or issue decision within a period of 180 days from the date of notice.
+So far, the CCI has cleared all the six mergers and acquisitions notified within the period of 30 days.

 The CCI has been empowered to give its opinion on a reference made to it by the central government or a state government on possible effects of any competition policy (including review of laws related to competition) formulated by the government.
 It has the power to promote competition advocacy and create awareness and impart training.